-Separate male and female toilets are located on campus along with unisex disabled toilets and unisex ambulant toilets.
-If there is no toilet paper in the toilets, please inform reception.
-Please dispose of all sanitary pads in the containers provided in the female toilets.
+Separate male and female toilets are located on campus.
+If there is no toilet paper in the toilets, please inform Student Services immediately.
+Please dispose of all sanitary pads in the containers/ sanitary bins provided in the female toilets.
 In Australia, it is customary to sit on the toilet seat.
 Please do not stand on the toilet seat as this may cause damage.